Pronunciation Resources on the Web

 http://www.soundsofenglish.org

-This site is rich in resources, well worth spending a lot of time in.
-Includes a variety of exercises for students, some imbedded in “handouts” from presentations.
+Includes a variety of exercises for students, some imbedded in 'handouts' from presentations.
 Includes handouts for three presentations and two Pre-Convention Institutes from the TESOL 2007 convention.

 Supports for Pronunciation Teaching